openeuropa/oe_search/README.md

 - Facet support

 ## Usage
-Before using Corporate Search it is needed to have an API Key, Consumer Key and Consumer Secret.
+Before using Corporate Search, API Key, Consumer Key and Consumer Secret are needed.
 All this information can be provided together with the correct endpoints by Corporate Search Team during the onboarding process.

-Please note that for any Corporate Search application to work with Search API the following fields need to exist in the related index.
-They should be added when the application is created in Corporate Search.
-SearchAPI will not work without them.
+Please note that for any Corporate Search application to work with the SearchAPI, the following fields must exist in the related index.
+These fields should be added when the application is created in Corporate Search.
+The Search API will not work without them.
 ```
     SEARCH_API_ID
     SEARCH_API_DATASOURCE